bazukas/obs-linuxbrowser/README.md

 * `onVisibilityChange(bool isVisible)` – called whenever the source is shown or hidden
 # Known issues
 ## Old version of OBS not starting with new version of obs-linuxbrowser installed
-Using obs-linuxbrowser with an older OBS version than the one which has benn used for compilation makes OBS break.
+Using obs-linuxbrowser with an older OBS version than the one which has been used for compilation makes OBS break.
 Compile obs-linuxbrowser with the same OBS version you are going to use for streaming/recording or select a binary release whose OBS version matches the same version as yours.